A 6.6-magnitude earthquake strikes the Caribbean Sea off the border between Panama and Colombia - ExBulletin

 A 6.6-magnitude earthquake strikes the Caribbean Sea off the border between Panama and Colombia

-A strong earthquake with a preliminary magnitude of 6.6 struck Wednesday evening in the Caribbean Sea off the border between Panama and Colombia, the US Geological Survey said.
+A strong earthquake with a preliminary magnitude of 6.6 occurred on Wednesday evening in the Caribbean Sea off the border between Panama and Colombia, the US Geological Survey said.

 There was no immediate word on whether there were casualties or damage in the nearby, sparsely populated areas.

-The US Geological Survey said the quake’s epicenter was about 41 kilometers (25 miles) northeast of Puerto Ubaldia, Panama.
-The epicenter was at a depth of 10 kilometers (6 miles).
+The US Geological Survey said the quake’s epicenter was 41 km northeast of Puerto Ubaldia, Panama.
+The epicenter was at a depth of 10 km.
 This was followed by an aftershock measuring 4.9 on the Richter scale about 10 minutes after the original quake.

 Panama’s civil defense agency said via Twitter that the quake was felt in the provinces of Darien, Panama, Guna Yala and western Panama.
 “There is no report of the effects,” she said.
 Shortly thereafter, she said, the National Emergency Operations Center in Panama had ruled out the possibility of a tsunami.